uc-berkeley-w215/summer2020/leading-paper-discussions.md

 > [See here the list of already led discussions for the Summer term 2020](./led-papers.md)

-When it’s your turn to lead the 10-15 minute discussion of the paper, please try to limit your introduction to five minutes and save the remaining time to get others to share their thoughts.
+When it’s your turn to lead the 10-15 minute discussion of the paper, please try to limit your presentation to five minutes and save the remaining time to get others to share their thoughts.

 We will give **extra credit** if, before the class in which you lead a discussion, you submit a zoom recording of your practice talk.
-We will not grade the practice talk based on quality, but will _only_ verify that it is a genuine attempt to practice for the purpose of meeting the time requirement.
+We will not grade the practice talk based on quality, but will _only_ verify that it is a genuine attempt to practice for the purpose of ensuring your presentation does not go over five minutes.
 You may _optionally_ ask us to provide feedback if it is submitted early enough for us to provide it.

 #### For all papers, you should cover: